u0d7i/n9h/debian-native/README.md

 # TODO

+- performance tests for encrypted swap on SD card
 - keyboard led off on lid close
 - kbd lock, kbd led, screen off/on on slide
 - unicode setup on boot/login